dianaonutu/Megatron-LM-Snellius-venv/README.md

 # Megatron-LM on Snellius using virtual environment

-This code base is for users to quickly set up a virtual environment for pretraining LLMs with Megatron-LM.
+This code base is for Snellius users to quickly set up a virtual environment for pretraining LLMs with Megatron-LM.

 ## Create virtual environment
 **Estimated time:** 10 minutes.